Greek Stuffed Peppers (Yemista)

 • 8 medium size sweet bell peppers washed and tops cut off ready to stuff (seeds removed,caps saved)

-• 2 tbsp of olive oil plus ¼ cup more for over the peppers when they are stuffed and ready to go into the oven
+• 2 tablespoons of olive oil plus ¼ cup more for drizzling

 • 1 large onion peeled and chopped